RhinoRhys/radarr-collections/README.md

 Do you want everything by a certain Actor, Producer, Director or Writer?
 Grab their TMDB ID from their profile web address and using the template below, select which credits you would like to monitor.
 Should work with 'Cast' for acting roles and any of the separating headers on their [TMDB profile page](https://www.themoviedb.org/person/138-quentin-tarantino?language=en-US) or [this list](https://www.themoviedb.org/talk/598c3a70925141080100e601).

-In the config folder, change `people.default.conf` to `people.conf`.
+In the config folder, make a copy of `people.default.conf` and rename it `people.conf`.

 #### Setting up an individual to follow